denoland/manual/references/contributing.md

 ## Submitting a PR to [`deno`](https://github.com/denoland/deno)

-Additionally to the above make sure that:
+In addition to the above make sure that:

 1. `cargo test` passes - this will run full test suite for `deno` including unit tests, integration tests and Web Platform Tests